-3. Evidence may be given in any suit or proceeding of the existence or non-existence Evidence may of every fact in issue and of such other facts as are hereinafter declared to be relevant, and be given of 45 of no others.
+3. Evidence may be given in any suit or proceeding of the existence or non-existence of every fact in issue and of such other facts as are hereinafter declared to be relevant, and of no others.

-facts in issue and relevant facts.
+Evidence may be given of facts in issue and relevant facts.